Code4Community/buckeye-catcher/README.md

 ---

+# Todo/Ideas

+### Important
-Making the game display smaller.
+- [ ] Make the game display smaller.

+### Less Important
+- [ ] Cheer and boo.
+Have visual indicators (something popping up from bottom).
+When Brutus pokes his head out, a buckeye will be in that column 1 second later.
+The word "boo" for Michigan logo.
-Add high score system.
+- [ ] Add high score system.
 The points increase each level (level 1 is like 10/-5 whereas level 2 is like 20/-10 or something).

+### Ideas
-If they catch every good thing they get a bonus.
+- [ ] If they catch every good thing they get a bonus.
 Also for avoiding every bad thing.
 Maybe like a big "Perfect" bonus.
 Could add multipliers for consecutive successes.

-Cheer and boo.
-Have visual indicators (something popping up from bottom).
-When Brutus pokes his head out, a buckeye will be in that column 1 second later.
-The word "boo" for Michigan logo.

-Store code and high scores in local storage.

 ---